bigeasy/cadence/diary.markdown

 I'll assume that if the developer wants step by step error reporting, that they will perform these actions step by step.
-The problem is this: there is only a scalar conduit for errors, where actions that create errors may be occuring in parallel.
+The problem is this: there is only a scalar conduit for errors, where actions that create errors may be occurring in parallel.
 I've decided that I don't want to create an error array, since I won't know when to stop listening for errors, that it will be a first unhandled error is the return value of the cadence, then cadence will hang around and swallow